mjryan253/QuantaDrill/readme.md

-# 🔐 Crypto Wallet Scanner
+# QuantaDrill

-This Python script performs high-speed generation and analysis of cryptocurrency wallet keys and addresses to check for matches against a provided database.
+**QuantaDrill** is a high-performance Python tool designed to rapidly generate and analyze elliptic curve key pairs and addresses to detect matches against a local dataset.
+It is optimized for CPU-bound workloads, ideal for cryptographic research and security analysis.

 ## 📦 Requirements